Re-greening blighted areas

 - Awareness of a great resource will be increased!

-Iowa Whitewater Coalition proposes that Iowa begin the movement to literally reconnect rivers - right here in Polk County.
+In 2005 Iowa Whitewater Coalition proposed that Iowa should begin the movement to literally reconnect rivers - right here in Polk County.

 - The abrupt and uniform drops of low-head dams create hydraulics ("boils") below them - extremely dangerous for anglers and canoeists.
-Four people have drowned at central Iowa dams in the past three years.
+Five people have drowned at Des Moines area dams since 2002.

 - Neighboring states (Minnesota, Wisconsin, Illinois) have taken the lead in either demolishing or retrofitting low-head dams into rapids.
 There are no known cases in which someone has died at human engineered rapids in the United States.
 Lawsuits have been filed, with settlements resulting, in three cases after new low-head dam construction.